otrv4/otrv4/otrv4.md

    Profile Signatures and itself signed by the user's OTRv3 DSA key.
 The transitional signature that enables contacts that trust user's version 3 DSA key to trust the user's profile in version 4.
-This is only used if the user supports version 3 and 4.
+This is only used if the user supports versions 3 and 4.

 Then this profile must be published in a public place, like an untrusted server.